Despite the disturbing implications associated with the rise of artificial intelligence, the use of AI technology is becoming increasingly common.

 At the same time, chatbots can provide answers to simple inquiries and collect information that’s needed to resolve these issues, freeing up employees to spend their time dealing with more complex problems.

-A study from Juniper Research found that chatbots can save companies in the healthcare and banking sectors an average of more than four minutes per enquiry.
+A study from Juniper Research found that chatbots can save companies in the healthcare and banking sectors an average of more than four minutes per inquiry.

 Time isn’t the only thing chatbots can save.